Oregon vs. Arizona NCAA Football Odds, Plays and Insights | September 25, 2021

 - Arizona has one win against the spread in three games this year.

-- Arizona's games this year have hit the over on one of three set point totals (33.3%).
+- Arizona's games this year have gone over the point total one time in three opportunities (33.3%).

 - The Wildcats have turned the ball over five times, three fewer times than the Ducks have forced turnovers (8).